SocialNestAI/caption-and-hashtag-generator/README.md

 # AI Caption and Hashtag Generator

-> **Part of [Social Nest AI](https://socialnestai.com)** - This feature is available on our platform and open-sourced here for the developer community.
+Generate posts (captions and hashtags) for social media using Gemini API.

+This is the open-source version of a feature from [Social Nest AI](https://socialnestai.com), released to help developers or even our  competitors in 'social media management tools' space to quickly integrate AI powered social media post/caption/hashtag generation into their own websites and applications.

 **🚀 Live Demo:** [https://socialnestai.com/tools/ai-caption-generator/](https://socialnestai.com/tools/ai-caption-generator/)

-An open-source AI-powered caption and hashtag generator for social media.
-Built with TypeScript, Next.js 14, and Google's Gemini AI. **This is the open-source version of a feature from [Social Nest AI](https://socialnestai.com)**, released to help developers integrate AI caption generation into their applications.

-## About Social Nest AI

-This tool is developed and maintained by [Social Nest AI](https://socialnestai.com), an AI-powered social media management platform. **This is the open-source version of our AI Caption Generator feature** that's available on the Social Nest AI platform.
-We've released this component as open-source to help developers or even competitors in social media management tools space to quickly integrate AI powered social media post/caption/hashtag generation into their own websites and applications.
-The references to socialnestai.com throughout this codebase are preserved from the original implementation on our platform.

 ## Features